christianhujer/christianhujer.github.io/_posts/2015-03-15-PixelVsMacBook.md

 The MacBook is a stupid rip-off.
 480p camera?
 Intel Core M CPU?
 Only one USB port?
 Apple, ARE YOU SERIOUS?!

-The lack of a supporting 1920 × 1080 as a scaled resolution also is a nogo.
+The lack of 1920 × 1080 as a scaled resolution also is a no-go.
 These days 1920 × 1080 is the perfect resolution for creating screen casts.
 And according to the specs, the MacBook simply doesn't support it.